Fixing the Frozen Benefit Award

 How the Frozen Benefit Rule Works

 The new military pension division rule is a “rewrite” of the terms for military pension division found in the Uniformed Services Former Spouses’ Protection Act, or USFSPA.
-The rewrite requires that the military retired pay to be divided will be that attributable to the rank and years of service of the military member at the time of the parties’ divorce.
+The rewrite requires that the military retired pay to be divided will be that attributable to the rank and years of service of the military member at the time of the parties’ decree of divorce, dissolution, annulment or legal separation (hereafter divorce*).
 This is so even though the servicemember may rise in rank and years of service afterwards, resulting in a larger pension to be divided, which would then be discounted by using the “marital fraction” to apply pension division to only the benefit which was acquired during the marriage.
 The only adjustment will be cost-of-living adjustments that occur under 10 U.S.C. § 1401a (b) between the time of the court order and the time of retirement.

 The NDAA 17 rewrite makes no exceptions for the parties’ agreement to vary from the new federal rule.
 Everyone must do it one way, regardless of what the husband and wife decide they want the settlement to say.